Top defence tip from Dr No

 Luke Archer founder of Verbal Aikido

 The good news is that Luke runs regular online courses in Verbal Aikido, where he will train you in his full range of verbal self-defence.
-They run in school term times, starting September, January and April.

 Leave a Reply